aliclark/gnocchi/README.md

 WORKING.

 2) Generate a server key:  tr </dev/urandom -dc 0-9a-f | head -c 64; echo

 3) Generate a client key:  tr </dev/urandom -dc 0-9a-f | head -c 64; echo

+4.1) Put the keys in the relevant config files.

-4) Run both client and server to learn the public keys it logs of each, and put those in each others' configs.
+4.2) Run both client and server to learn the public keys it logs of each, and put those in each others' configs.
+NB. the port number used will be based on the server's public key.
+If you don't like the port, generate a new server key.

 5) set all other UDP ports to DROP by default (instead of sending ICMP port unreachable).